Fukaya categories of blowups: Fukaya categories and quantum cohomology

+\begin{proof} The first part of the statement of the Corollary is immediate from Theorem \ref{homo} and Definition \ref{hhid}.
+The second part follows from the unitality property and the fact that if $HF(\WB,\WB)$ is non-zero, then the unit must be non-vanishing.
+By Theorem \ref{CO_spectral}, the unit in $QH(X,\bb)$ must have a non-vanishing eigen-component for quantum multiplication by $c_1(X)^\bb$. \end{proof}

+The central ingredient of the proof of Theorem \ref{homo} is the notion of a balancing condition on some interior markings on a disk which is similar to the notion of {\em quilted disks} in \cite{Mau_Wehrheim_Woodward}.

+\begin{definition}{\rm(Balanced marked disks)} Consider a marked disk $S \simeq \DD$ with two interior markings $z', z''$ and boundary markings $\ul z = (z_0,\dots,z_d)$.
+The marked disk $(S, z', z'', \ul z)$ is {\em balanced} if the interior markings $z', z''$ and the boundary output marking $z_0$ lie on a circle $S \subset \DD$ tangent to $\partial \DD$ at $z_0$.
+In the combinatorial type of a balanced treed disk, the interior markings $z', z''$ correspond to {gradient} leaves.
+This ends the Definition. \end{definition}

+The moduli space of balanced disks is defined as follows.
+The balanced condition is invariant under the action of $PSL(2; {\mb R}) \cong {\rm Aut}(\DD)$, and we denote by $\M^b$ the set of isomorphism classes of balanced disks.
+This moduli space can be equipped with a Hausdorff topology in the same way as for marked disks.

+\begin{remark} {\rm(Balanced versus quilted disks)} The balancing condition in the above definition is similar to the condition in Ma'u-Wehrheim-Woodward \cite{Mau_Wehrheim_Woodward} that the interior markings lie on the same seam.
+Therefore in Figure \ref{fig:mwfig}, balanced disks are depicted in a similar manner to quilted disks; the circle containing $z', z'', z_0$ resembles a quilting circle and the part of the disk above resp. below the circle is colored dark resp. light.
+However the balancing condition differs from the quilting condition in that in the compactification of the moduli space, disk/sphere components that do not contain either of the markings $z'$, $z''$ are unquilted, and boundary inputs are allowed to be incident on light components as well.
+Figure \ref{fig:mwfig} shows the compactified moduli space of balanced disks with one boundary input, which may be contrasted with the quilted version in \cite[Figure 11]{Mau_Wehrheim_Woodward}. \end{remark}

-\begin{definition} Consider a treed disk $C = S \cup T$ of domain type $\Gamma$ that has two long leaves and one boundary output.
+We generalize the balanced condition to treed disks. \begin{definition} Consider a treed disk $C = S \cup T$ of domain type $\Gamma$ that has two {gradient} leaves $e', e''$ and one boundary output.
 We say that $C$ is {\em balanced} if the following conditions are satisfied.
-Let $v_1, v_2 \in {\rm Vert}(\uds\Gamma)$ be the two vertices in the base that are closest to the two long leaves $e_1$ and $e_2$ respectively.
+Let $v', v'' \in {\rm Vert}(\Gamma_\circ)$ be the two vertices in the disk part that are closest to the two {gradient} leaves $e'$ and $e''$ respectively.

-\begin{enumerate} \item If $v_1 \neq v_2$, then for the (unique) path $e_1, e_2, \ldots, e_k$ in $\uds\Gamma$ connecting $v_1$ and $v_2$, require
+\begin{enumerate} \item If $v' \neq v''$, then for the (unique) path $e_1, e_2, \ldots, e_k$ in $\Gamma_\circ$ connecting $v'$ and $v''$, require

-where the signs depend on whether the direction of the path is towards the root or against the root.
+where the signs depend on whether the direction of the path is towards the root or away from the root.